lvrg12/WaterElevation/README.md

    - Wrote script to let the black box appear when the user hovers the mouse over the wells and let the black box disappear when the mouse leave the wells
    - Made two panels and how the well-related information in
 - Kevon's part:
+    - Wrote script to find Water Elevation for each year in each each city
+    - Wrote script to find Saturated Thickness for each year in each city
+    - Added lighting to all cities
+    - Edited the Main Menu
 - Lino's part:

 ### References